What we do

-We will send to you the draft agreement documents, with instructions on how to finalise and make binding.
-Have a complimentary consultation with one of our experienced Family Law experts, either via Skype or over the phone to discuss the draft agreement documents.
-We offer one round of free amendments to the documents.
+We offer a 30 minute complimentary consultation with one of our experienced Family Lawyers (via Skype or over phone) to discuss the draft agreement documents, plus one round of complimentary minor to moderate amendments to the draft documents.

 Frequently Asked Questions

-How much does the process cost?
+How long does this process take?